tomsterBG/short/README.md

   What if someone else doesn't want that?
   Solution: An optional parameter to let you decide.

+Good architecture provides options without having to rewrite the core.
+- It is extensible.
+You can use things and swap them out for other things.

 A library is used.
 Thus it is optimized for easier usage from the outside, containing documentation, syntax sugar, adjustability and editor integration.
 - Patterns that incentivize bad usage and anti-patterns are to be avoided.
 Such as: